 And for those who may be freaked out by busy and large, indoor swim centres, I know mums from the area who prefer a more relaxed, outdoor dip at the Epping Aquatic and Leisure Centre.
 I can vouch for it too, as a nice pool for the warmer months.

-Asian food is a Ryde area specialty (image c/o- Ryde City Facebook page)
+Asian food is an Eastwood specialty (image c/o- City of Ryde Facebook page)

 When a popular dining and entertainment guide names a café one of the Best Kid-Friendly Cafes in Sydney, you sit up and take notice.
 Ryde's offering to this well-contested list is The Grounds Keeper Café, close to Top Ryde City and right next to Ryde Park, where there is a playground for kids to keep them entertained.
 The café is Mediterranean-inspired and there is a kids breakfast and lunch menu with reasonably priced meals, as well as good coffee for the mums.
 Gotta love that!